Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/exit-strategy.md

 ### Value Enhancement Strategy

-To maximize valuation at exit, SkyMirror will focus on the following value drivers:
+To maximize valuation at exit, Skymirror will focus on the following value drivers:

 1. **Revenue Growth**
    - **Target:** Maintain 40%+ annual growth rate